saviviro/sstvars/README.md

   119-147.
 - Lanne M., Virolainen S. 2024.
 A Gaussian smooth transition vector autoregressive model: An application to the macroeconomic effects of severe weather shocks.
-Unpublished working paper, available as .
+Unpublished working paper, available as arXiv:2403.14216.
 - Virolainen S. 2024.
 Identification by non-Gaussianity in structural threshold and smooth transition vector autoregressive.
-Unpublished working paper, available in ArXiv.
+Unpublished working paper, available as arXiv:2404.19707.